-Manual PMH Pad-Mounted Gear is furnished with S&C Fuse Mountings with Uni-Rupter Interrupters that accommodate Type SML-20 Power Fuses, Type SML-4Z Power Fuses, or Fault Fiter Electronic Power Fuses.
+Remote supervisory PMH Pad-Mounted Gear is furnished with S&C Fuse Mountings with a Uni-Rupter Interrupter that accommodates Type SML-20 Power Fuses, Type SML-4Z Power Fuses, or Fault Fiter Electronic Power Fuses.
 Fault Fiter Electronic Power Fuse Mountings also accommodate a variety of current-limiting fuses.

-When selecting a current-limiting fuse, the voltage rating of the fuse must conform to the recommendations in S&C Information Bulletin 660-50.
-Failure to conform to these recommendations can result in a flashover, injury, and equipment damage.
+When selecting current-limiting fuses, the voltage rating of the fuses must conform to the recommendations in the "Recommended Voltage Ratings" section of S&C Information Bulletin 660-50.

+Failure to follow these recommendations can result in a flashover, injury, and equipment damage.